 As a recording artist, Mundy is featured on recordings ranging from contemporary classical music to black metal to prog rock to ambient music.
-She is the vocal soloist on the studio recording of Bekah Simms’ 2022 Juno award winning composition Bestiary I & II, and her recordings as a member of TAK and Ekmeles have been widely praised.
+She is featured on guitarist/composer Ben Monder’s latest album, Planetarium, and is the vocal soloist on the studio recording of Bekah Simms’ 2022 Juno award winning composition Bestiary I & II.
+Her recordings as a member of TAK and Ekmeles have been widely praised.

 Her compositions have been performed at Roulette, JACK theater, University of New Mexico, Fuse Factory, and the Higher Ground festival.
 They include SWEET FLAG!, whose score consists of home-made rosaries, The Empress Negligee and Leopard Queen Dream for voice, piñata/thurible/shakers and percussion, and the surround sound/light/wind/smell installation, Light as a Feather, presented by Harvestworks Digital Media Arts.